What is a drug eruption?

 Clinicians should ask their patients about previous drug allergies when prescribing a new medicine.
 Drug allergies should be recorded in the medical record.
 Patients should remain alert and should remind their doctor and pharmacist of any previous reaction they have experienced.

 Some patients can tolerate re-exposure to a medication that was thought to cause an earlier drug eruption.
 Reasons for this may include:

 For those with confirmed drug allergy, an unrelated medication should be prescribed if needed and where possible.
-Often these are more expensive, may be less effective, and might also have side effects and risks.
+Often these are more expensive, can be less effective, and might also have side effects and risks.
 Cross-reactions can occur to similar medicines because of a similar chemical structure or a drug class effect.

 Graduated challenges and desensitisation are sometimes carried out in specialist clinics.